 Favorite burrito joint?

 I try to stay away from burritos these days because they make me hella sleepy.
 They are, in fact nature’s giant sleeping pill.
 But if I’m going to spoil myself, Papalote’s adobo burrito with avocado, extra Papalote Salsa please.

 No disrespect to the Black Mamba and the career that he’s had, but Curry all day.
 Curry’s already had one more MVP awards than Kobe has, one being unanimous, and his career is still pretty young.
 But, people would say my opinion is totally biased, which it is.

 What’s one of your favorite places to go unplug and unwind on the West Coast?

-What’s a current favorite album you’re listening to now that you think you’ll still be listening to 10 years from now?
+What’s a current favorite album you’re listening to that you think you’ll still be listening to 10 years from now and why?

 Drop some shout outs and where folks can find you on social media.